 All students, faculty and staff are responsible for learning and using proper work procedures and observing all related regulations in accordance with the requirements for Occupational Health and Safety.
 Any hazardous or unsafe conditions, practices or behaviour should be reported immediately.
-Copies of the College's Occupational Health & Safety Manual are available for consultation at each campus/centre.
+Copies of the College's Occupational Health & Safety Manual are available for consultation at each campus/ centre.

-FREEDOM OF INFORMATION/PROTECTION OF PRIVACY, NIC POLICY #1-01
+FREEDOM OF INFORMATION/PROTECTION OF PRIVACY ACT (FIPPA), NIC POLICY #1-01

 North Island College keeps information under the authority of the College and Institute Act.
 North Island College protects and uses student record information in compliance with the BC Freedom of Information and Protection of Privacy Act (1992).
-Information will be used for the purposes of admission, registration, grade notification, issuing income tax receipts, research, sending follow-up educational information, contacting alumni, special events, advising follow-up, and other fundamental activities related to being a member of the North Island College community and attending a public post-secondary institution in BC.
+Information will be used for the purposes of admission, registration, grade notification, issuing income tax receipts, research, sending follow-up educational information, contacting alumni, special events, advising follow-up, and other fundamental activities related to being a member of the North Island College community and attending a public postsecondary institution in BC.
 For further information, contact the Office of the Registrar.

 The BC government requires the collection of student demographic information during application and registration to accurately assign a unique identifier for everyone accessing publicly funded education in BC.
 The use of the Personal Education Number (PEN) for this process has been agreed to in principle by the Freedom of Information and Privacy Commissioner.
-Students are required to supply this information to complete their registration in courses or programs.